R35007/Fake-Response/README.md

 **`fakeResponse.startServer()`**

-Returns a Promise of `Server`. - helps to start the app server externaly
+Returns a Promise of `Server`. - helps to start the app server externally

 **`fakeResponse.stopServer()`**

-Returns a Promise of Boolean. - helps to stop the app server externaly
+Returns a Promise of Boolean. - helps to stop the app server externally

 **`fakeResponse.loadResources()`**